The Duchess of Malfi (Brecht)

-The Duchess of Malfi is an adaptation by the twentieth-century German dramatist Bertolt Brecht of the English seventeenth-century tragedy by John Webster.
+The Duchess of Malfi is an adaptation by the twentieth-century German dramatist Bertolt Brecht of the English seventeenth-century tragedy of the same name by John Webster, about a 16th-century intrigue in Italy.
 He collaborated with H. R. Hays and Anglo-American poet, W. H. Auden.
 It was written during Brecht's period of exile in the United States.
-In premiered in New York, in 1946.
+It premiered in New York, in 1946.